 Especially if you're headed to an interview, carefully consider your whole look.
 Does your bag match your coat?
 Will your bracelets get caught up in your mouse?
 Details like a sharp resume case or iPad cover count too.
 Handbags are another way to prove you've got it together, says Saks Fifth Avenue Fashion Director Roopal Patel.
 What style bag you carry says a lot about you.

 Don't forget to layer up as well!
 It's good practice to always have a jacket with you.
 You never know who you might end up meeting.
 If the CEO of your company comes to lunch unexpectedly, you'll want a nice blazer to throw on.
 Don't forget about fluctuating office temperatures too — stash a warmer jacket or cardigan in your office just in case.

 Need More Tips?

 Check out Business Insider's visual guide to dressing for work here.
-Don't forget to ask Recruiters, Hiring Managers, or co-workers if you're not sure what to wear as well.
-The key is finding a fit between fashionable and functional, personality and profession.
+Don't forget to ask Recruiters, Hiring Managers, or co-workers if you're not sure what to wear.
+The key is finding a fit between fashionable and functional, personal and professional.